Gonorrhea

 Uncomplicated gonococcal infection of the urethra, cervix, rectum, and pharynx is treated with the following:

-Patients who are allergic to cephalosporins
+Patients who are allergic to cephalosporins (including ceftriaxone) are treated with the following:

 Gonococcal purulent arthritis usually requires repeated synovial fluid drainage either with repeated arthrocentesis or arthroscopically.
 Initially, the joint is immobilized in a functional position.
 Passive range-of-motion exercises should be started as soon as patients can tolerate them.
 Once pain subsides, more active exercises, with stretching and muscle strengthening, should begin.
 Over 95% of patients treated for gonococcal arthritis recover complete joint function.
-Because sterile joint fluid accumulations (effusions) may develop and persist for prolonged periods, an anti-inflammatory drug may be beneficial.
+Because sterile joint fluid accumulations (effusions) may develop and persist for prolonged periods, an anti-inflammatory medication may be beneficial.

 Posttreatment cultures are unnecessary if symptomatic response is adequate.
 However, for patients with symptoms for > 7 days, specimens should be obtained, cultured, and tested for antimicrobial sensitivity.